 After the drill a gauge plate was pushed through the pipe, no deformation occurred.
 When the offset was welded more pipe was lowered into the excavation in preparation for tie-in.

 Projects like this one are complex.
-They require dilligence on the part of all parties to carry out safely and to achieve high quality results.
+They require diligence on the part of all parties to carry out safely and to achieve high quality results.
 The work, once completed must last for decades and every detail of the job is important.
 We thank our crews, subcontractors, foremen, and our customer for working as a team to make projects like this one a success.
-Midwestern Contractors delivers pipeline construction and maintenance services throughout the Midwest including Michigan, Ohio, Indiana, Illinois, Pennsyvania, Wisconsin, Minnesota, Iowa, Nebraska, Kansas and Missouri.
+Midwestern Contractors delivers pipeline construction and maintenance services throughout the Midwest including Michigan, Ohio, Indiana, Illinois, Pennsylvania, Wisconsin, Minnesota, Iowa, Nebraska, Kansas and Missouri.

-After completing the tie ins the project continued with the removal of the deep shoring systems, sand padding the pipe, backfill with flowable fill material and restoration work.
+After completing the tie-in the project continued with the removal of the deep shoring systems, sand padding around the pipe, then backfill with flowable fill material and restoration work.
 All the while traffic control was still in place and surface water was managed and routed to filter bags before discharge back to ground water.
 One other aspect of the project was the removal of the old pipe which was originally placed at a depth of cover of 50 inches.
 The sections that could not be removed were plated, grouted and abandoned in place.
 The following photos tell the story and show some of the steps required to complete a project like this one.

-Final pipe removal and restoration will take place in August of 2016.
+Final pipe removal and restoration took place in August of 2016.
 Much of the old pipe was sheared into transportable lengths as it was removed.
 There is a lot of work on the front and back ends of the actual drilling process.
 This particular project was complicated by the cramped working corridor, traffic, and surrounding construction activities associated with the highway expansion work.

 Thanks to Ztylus.com for the 4 in 1 iPhonography lens kit, and to Steve Olsen and Jon Pfleeger for their photos submitted through Construction View.
 For information on Construction View contact firstname.lastname@example.org